j1nxie/j1nxie.github.io/_subpages/about.md

 I mainly write Discord bots, backend stuff, scrapers and random things I'm interested in, with a little bit of infrastructure going along with it.

 My hobbies are anime, manga, playing games and programming.
 I also want to dabble in digital art too.
 I mainly play a ton of rhythm games, JRPGs and shooters.
-Currently, I mainly spend my time playing maimai DX and BMS.
+Currently, I mainly spend my time playing ~~maimai DX~~ (I finally got rainbow, taking a break :3) CHUNITHM, FFXIV, osu! and random shooters.

 ## socials